• Skip to primary navigation

 About The Incline

 The Incline is a popular hiking trail in Manitou Springs, Colorado, near Colorado Springs.
 It is known as one of the most popular and challenging hikes in the Colorado Springs area.
 It is famous for its sweeping views and steep grade, as steep as 68% in places with an average grade just over 40%, making it a fitness challenge for locals in the Colorado Springs area.
 The incline gains over 2,000 feet (610 m) of elevation in less than one mile, to a height of about 8,600′.
 It can be completed by Olympic athletes in around 20 minutes, but it can take anywhere from 45 minutes to 2 hours depending on your fitness level.
 The U.S. Forest Service has estimated that 70,000 people use the incline annually.
 It is not uncommon to see people ages 7-70 using the Incline, as well as Olympic athletes and members of the military.
+So, welcome to our beautiful mountainesque city of Manitou Springs, Colorado!

 • Difficulty: Advanced / Extreme